ChangLab/ATACPrimerTool/Running_APT_with_Galaxy.md

 APT is also available as a Galaxy workflow.
 The underlying code is the same as the command line version of APT.

 ## Getting Started
-The APT workflow can be added from the Galaxy ToolShed using the instructions found [here](https://galaxyproject.org/toolshed/workflow-sharing/).
+The APT workflow can be added from the Galaxy Test ToolShed using the instructions found [here](https://galaxyproject.org/toolshed/workflow-sharing/).
-The workflow can be downloaded [here](galaxy/Galaxy-Workflow-ATAC_Primer_Tool.ga) or by searching "ATAC Primer Tool" in the workflows section of the Galaxy Toolshed Repository.
+The workflow can be downloaded [here](galaxy/Galaxy-Workflow-ATAC_Primer_Tool.ga) or by searching "ATAC Primer Tool" in the workflows section of the Galaxy Test Toolshed Repository.
 Click on the workflow name and select **Install repository to local
 Galaxy** from the **Repository Actions** menu to install the workflow and required tools.

 Reference genomes should be locally downloaded and referenced in `tool-data`.